GSA-TTS/FAC-transition-site/src/resources/instructions/user-access.md

 The Audit Editor can make changes to the Auditee and Auditor Certifying Officials, as well as add additional Audit Editors, to a single audit submission.
 At this time, it’s not possible to remove Audit Editors.

 Keep in mind that you may only have one Auditee Certifying Official and Auditor Certifying Official per single audit submission.
-These may not be the same individuals and they may not be the same as any Audit Editors.
+These may not be the same individuals.

 The instructions below walk you through making changes to user roles.